 iPad Kiosk Mode allows organizations to turn iPads into Kiosks by locking them to a single app or multiple apps. iPad Kiosk Mode enabled devices are finding extensive use in various sectors such as retail, education and healthcare among others.
 Here's how iPad Kiosk Mode plays an important role

 Retail stores are increasingly adopting self check-out counters as they reduce the chances of human error and provide better customer service.
 Devices provisioned in iPad Kiosk Mode are the perfect solution.
 The devices can be locked down to a single app to avoid misuse and features like Auto Lock and Screen Rotation disabled to allow better user experience.

 Schools are integrating with Apple School Manager and are adopting iPads to conduct classes and exams.
 In such cases, putting iPads into Kiosk Mode is the obvious answer.
 Kiosk Mode can ensure students don't access browser, calculator and other apps that may cause distractions during classes.

 In hospitals, iPad Kiosks are used extensively for patient bedside monitoring, employee attendance, and even during surgeries.
 To ensure these devices are not misused and are used only for specified purposes, these devices are locked down into Kiosk Mode.

 By default, Apple allows iPads to be put into a temporary Kiosk Mode with the Guided Access feature.
 It is usually considered as a parental control feature to lockdown iPad to one app.

 To manually enable iPad Kiosk Mode, follow the below steps:

-While Guided Access can allow organizations to enable a Kiosk like setup on iPads, it has a few drawbacks when compared to Kiosk app for iPads:
+While iPad Guided Access can allow organizations to enable a Kiosk like setup on iPads, it has a few drawbacks when compared to using a Kiosk mode app for iPads: